BigDave98/Face_Recognition_Project/README.md

 1. Add an image with the person's name in the `Imgs` folder.
 2. Run the `FaceRecognitionProject.py` file.
-3. The person in the photo should appear in front of the webcam.
-Once the person has appeared in front of the webcam, their name will be saved in the `DataBase.csv` file.
+3. "The person in the photo should appear in front of the webcam.
+Once the person has appeared in front of the webcam, their name will appear on the screen and will be saved in the DataBase.csv file.

 ## How It Works

-To make this project possible, the main libraries used were `face_recognition` and `cv2`.
+The main libraries used o make this project possible were `face_recognition` and `cv2`.
 These libraries greatly simplify all the image processing performed during the project.

 ## Installation